Eunno-An/WuHan/README.md

 png image good

 alarm/sub/index.js :
-when i changes the firebase db-fatality and db-diagnosis send the notification to users
+when i changes the firebase db-fatality and db-diagnosis send the notification to users to notificate we have to deploy the index.js at nodejs To connect nodejs and firebase, firebase provides a method.

 alarm/sub/kor_ona_example.py :
 when the govermentweb info was changed, the kor_ona_example.py do crawl the info and change firebase db automatically